graevy/quatloo/content/posts/gopro.md

 Now the script was executing flawlessly.
 I had gorgeous csv output to shove into google maps to show routes taken.
 Except the gpx data inside the gopros was buggy as hell.
 Points at coordinates 0,0, points in the middle of the pacific, timestamps from epoch...there is some synchronization issue that lasts anywhere from 0 to 30? seconds when a gopro starts recording video, where the data just can't be trusted.
 I had to write some sanity checking algorithms to strip bad data and sort output.

 I tried three different tools to verify what I was seeing (one of which was gopro proprietary) and, well, the first few seconds of a gopro recording couldn't reliably tell me where anyone was standing.
-Our use-case mostly involved short recorded segments, leaving awkward gaps in field test data.
-This was **my fourth mistake**: My boss' boss wanted us to use gopros; I should've just ignored him and used phones[^4].
+Our use-case mostly involved short recorded segments[^5], leaving awkward gaps in field test data.
+This was **my fourth mistake**: My boss' boss wanted us to use gopros; I should've just ignored him and used phones[^6].

 So, that's how my gopro metadata extractor went.
 It took about a month.
 It works; gopros sometimes don't.